 On October 1, 2014, Northeast Regional Director Mike Caldwell published the first PWSRs policy paper.

 In the FY2017 Department of the Interior (DOI) Budget, the Obama Administration put in a budget request for a $439,000 increase for PWSRs as part of a broader program to "Support New Areas and Critical Responsibilities".
-Congress passed this increase which was specifically directed at newly designated rivers to bring them up to the base operational budget of around $175,000.
+Congress passed this increase which was specifically directed at newly designated rivers to bring them up to the base operational budget.

-Funding received is managed by the post-designation Advisory Committee made up of locally appointed representatives, and budgets and expenditures are subject to vote by the local, post-designation advisory committee.
-Other designated rivers have used these funds to hire local staff support (a Committee Coordinator), and protect and enhance ORVs in some of the following ways (though no Advisory Committee is bound or limited to these uses):
+Funding received is managed by the post-designation Management Council made up of locally appointed representatives, and budgets and expenditures are subject to vote by the local, post-designation management council.
+Other designated rivers have used these funds to hire local staff support (a Committee Coordinator), and protect and enhance ORVs in some of the following ways (though no Management Council is bound or limited to these uses):

 improved river access for recreation including safe steps for anglers, boat launches, or boardwalk construction